 With the rising cost of implementing safety protocols and training programs, one great way to keep your team up to speed with your core initiatives is by providing materials that reinforce ideas around safety, organization, sustainable growth, and alignment with the goals of your company.

 A lot of companies worry about working with the FMCSA, but their role in regulating transportation companies has been well documented.
-For example, In a recent statement by the FMCSA, they stated that their mission was to help motor carriers reach their destinations safely through:
+For example, In a recent statement by the Federal Motor Carrier Safety Administration, they stated that their mission was to help motor carriers reach their destinations safely through:

 - Community outreach and education